hexpresso/WU-2016/insomnihack-ctf-2016/crypto/pcapbleeding/README.md

 **Solves:** ?? |
 **Description:**

-> PCAPBleeding
+> PCAPBleeding<br>
-> Author : julien - Difficulty : medium
+> Author : julien - Difficulty : medium<br>
 > Finally, somebody has read our 2014 log files.
-We think an attack occurred on our HTTPS server but we don't know if they succeed in stealing valuable
-> information.
-Some confidential data pass through this SSL channels so we hope it's not broken :~
+We think an attack occurred on our HTTPS server but we don't know if they succeed in stealing valuable information.
+Some confidential data pass through this SSL channels so we hope it's not broken :~<br>
 > The flag format is INS={some random string here}.

 ---